fadhil3310/WinHack/README.md

 WinHack currently targets:

 - Windows 11 and Windows 10 (2004+)
-- 64-bit (no intention on supporting 32-bit, since nearly all current machines run 64-bit)
+- 64-bit (No intention on supporting 32-bit, since nearly all current machines run 64-bit)
 - .NET 8 (With possible support for lower versions in the future up to .NET 6)